Her Campus Logo Her Campus Logo

 Learning how to take care of yourself at college can be challenging, but it is not impossible.
 For me, forming healthy habits has been beneficial for my mind and body, and it is always possible to find flexibility in it — cater everything to your body and what you need to take care of yourself on your own terms.

-Mia is a junior at the University of Connecticut, majoring in communications with a writing minor.
+Mia is a senior at the University of Connecticut, majoring in communications.
 Mia's interests include fashion, beauty, wellness, and design.
-She currently works part-time as a public relations assistant and hopes to work in the marketing industry after graduation.
+She is the Instagram manager for Her Campus at UConn and hopes to work in social media marketing after graduation.